adamfinkelstein/cos426finalproject-vite/README.md

 ## Launching a Local Webserver

 Now that your development environment is ready to go, you can spin up a local development webserver using `npm start`.
-This command will bundle the project code and a link to localhost (typically [http://localhost:5173](http://localhost:5173)).
+This command will bundle the project code and output a link to localhost (typically [http://localhost:5173](http://localhost:5173)).
 Visit this in your web browser; every time you make changes to the code, _the page will automatically refresh!_ If you did everything correctly, you should see something that looks like [this](https://adamfinkelstein.github.io/cos426finalproject-vite/) in your browser.
 Congratulations --- now you are ready to work!

 ## Vite